Anomaly Detection in Large Labeled Multi-Graph Databases

 To encode the motif table, the Sender encodes each individual motif $g_i$ in $\mt$ and also sends over the code-word $c_i$ that corresponds to $g_i$.
 Afterwards, for encoding a graph with the $\mt$, every motif that finds an occurrence in the graph is simply communicated through its unique code-word only.

 The specific materialization of the code-words (i.e., the bitstrings themselves) are not as important to us as their \textit{lengths}, which affect the total graph encoding length.
 Each code length $L(c_i)$ depends on the number of times that $g_i$ is \textit{used} in the encoding of the graphs in $\mG$, denoted $usage_{\mG}(g_i)$---intuitively, the more frequently a motif is used, the shorter its code-word is; so as to achieve compression (analogous to compressing text by assigning frequent words a short code-word).
-Formally, the optimal prefix code length for $g_i$ can be calculated through the Shannon entropy \cite{Rissanen78}: \beq L(c_i) \;=\; |code_{\mt}(g_i)| \;=\; -\log_2[P(g_i | \mG)]\;, \eeq where $P$ is a probability distribution of $g_k \in \m$ for $\mG$: We provide the details of how the motif usages are calculated in the next section, when we introduce graph encoding.
+Formally, the optimal prefix code length for $g_i$ can be calculated through the Shannon entropy \cite{Rissanen78}: \beq L(c_i) \;=\; |code_{\mt}(g_i)| \;=\; -\log_2[P(g_i | \mG)]\;, \eeq